Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

 In this problem, we look into the state of random Gaussian initialization, in which entries of both matrices are i.i.d. sampled from a standard normal distribution, and then re-scaled such that each row of $\mW^{(1)}$ and $\mW^{(2)}$ has norm 1.
-When taking $n$ and $d$ to infinity, with the concentration of norm in high-dimensional Gaussian random variables, in this problem we assume that entries of $\mW^{(1)}$ are iid sampled from a zero-mean distribution with variance $1/d$, and entries of $\mW^{(2)}$ are iid sampled from a zero-mean distribution with variance $1/n$.
+When taking $n$ and $d$ to infinity, with the concentration of norm in high-dimensional Gaussian random variables, we assume in this problem that entries of $\mW^{(1)}$ are iid sampled from a zero-mean distribution with variance $1/d$, and entries of $\mW^{(2)}$ are iid sampled from a zero-mean distribution with variance $1/n$.
 This initialization is standard in training neural networks.
+From the previous analysis of Hessian, the output Hessian corresponding to the first layer has closed form